 After the reunification of Germany in 1990, the legal and political conditions were created for this issue to be solved.
-But since then, German governments chose silence, legal tricks and delay.”
+But since then, German governments chose silence, legal tricks and delay.

-Germany insists all claims from that period were wrapped up 25 years ago when the former Allied powers renounced the rights they held in Germany in a treaty.
+Germany insists all claims from that period were wrapped up 25 years ago, when the former Allied powers renounced the rights they held in Germany in a treaty.

-Tsipras came to power in late January when his far-left Syriza party won the election on promises to roll back spending cuts as well as liberal economic reforms Greece has enacted since 2010 under a €240 billion bailout from other European Union countries and the International Monetary Fund.
+Tsipras came to power in late January, when his far-left Syriza party won the election on a promise to roll back spending cuts and liberal economic reforms Greece has enacted under a €240-billion bailout program from the European Union and the International Monetary Fund.

 Greece’s creditors have rejected most of Tsipras’ demands and his government seems to be resorting to extortion.

-If they hit out at Greece then they should know that the migrants will get [travel] papers and go to Berlin,” he said.
+If they hit out at Greece then they should know that the migrants will get [travel] papers and go to Berlin.

-Earlier this month, Tsipras accused Portugal and Spain of leading an “axis of powers” against his government in bailout negotiations with the rest of the eurozone.
+Earlier this month, Tsipras accused Portugal and Spain of leading an “axis of powers” against his government in bailout negotiations with the rest of the eurozone:

-“Their plan was and is to wear down, topple or bring our government to unconditional surrender,” he said, “before our work begins to bear fruit and before the Greek example affects other countries.”
+Their plan was and is to wear down, topple or bring our government to unconditional surrender, before our work begins to bear fruit and before the Greek example affects other countries.